msovara/metplus-singularity-chpc/README.md

 ### 2. Find the METplus Singularity Image
 You can either:
-- Pull the official METplus container from a registry (e.g., Sylabs Cloud or Docker Hub), or
+- Pull the official METplus container from a registry (e.g., Sylabs Cloud or Docker Hub: https://hub.docker.com/r/dtcenter/metplus/tags), or
 - Use a pre-existing image if one is available on Lengau.

 To pull from Sylabs Cloud: